Was Tiger's schedule of four events in five weeks overly ambitious?

 Woods failed to make a birdie in Round 1, something that last occurred during the final round of the WGC-Cadillac Championship in 2014.
 He shot 78 that day, then had his first back surgery a few weeks later.

 The hope is that this is not a bad omen.
-But it's tough to know for sure, given the sparse information offered.
-Woods was given a chance to give some insight after his round on Thursday.
-It was put to him that he looked like he might have been in pain.
+But it's tough to know given the sparse information offered.
+Woods had a chance to give some insight after his round on Thursday.
+He was told that he looked like he might have been in pain.

-"No, I wasn't in pain at all,'' he said.
-"I was just trying to hit shots and I wasn't going a very good job.''
+"No, I wasn't in pain at all," he said.
+"I was just trying to hit shots, and I wasn't doing a very good job."

-Steinberg said Friday that the issues arose after Woods had dinner Thursday night and there were no problems prior.
+Steinberg said Friday that the issues arose after Woods had dinner Thursday night and there were no problems beforehand.
 Spasms, he said, have occurred before.
-"He says it's not the nerve pain that's kept him out for so long,'' Steinberg said.
-"He says it's a back spasm and he just can't get the spasm to calm down.''
+"He says it's not the nerve pain that's kept him out for so long," Steinberg said.
+"He says it's a back spasm and he just can't get the spasm to calm down."

 To be fair, much has been made of Woods flying commercial, but consider that he was in first class in his own suite.
 (Emirates Airlines prices such tickets from Los Angeles to Dubai, roundtrip, in the $30,000 range.)
 That kind of luxury might be better than flying on his own plane, which would have had to make multiple stops to make it this far.
 The question is whether he should have come at all, not how he did it.